quintel/documentation/docs/contrib/graph-components.md

 - waste_outputs = [steam_hot_water]
 ```

-#### Deprecated attributes

-The following attributes may still appear in node documents, but are no longer used in any calculation:

-- `energy_balance_group` — was intended to group nodes which draw from the same categories of the energy balance when constructing datasets.
-It is still declared in Atlas, but no node document sets it and no code reads it.
-- `forecasting_error` — was used in old security-of-supply calculations to account for errors in forecasting the output of variable renewables.
-- `part_load_operating_point` — the point, as a share of nominal capacity, at which a plant typically operates when running at part load.
-Together with `part_load_efficiency_penalty` it was intended to model reduced efficiency in old security-of-supply calculations.
-- `part_load_efficiency_penalty` — the efficiency loss incurred per unit of deviation below the part-load operating point.
-See `part_load_operating_point`.

 ## Edges

 Edges allow us to move energy from one node to another.
 The ETM uses a _directed_ graph, which means that the edges have a direction; energy flows in one direction through the edge.
 In the example at the top of the page, energy flows from Node 1 to Node 2 through the edge, but not from Node 2 to Node 1.